Stuyvesant High School

-Stuyvesant High School (Note: /ˈstaɪvəsənt/ STY-və-sənt, commonly called "Stuy" (/staɪ/ STY) by its students, faculty, and alumni.) is a co-ed, public, college-preparatory, specialized high school in Manhattan, New York City, United States.
+Stuyvesant High School (Note: /ˈstaɪvəsənt/ STY-və-sənt, commonly called "Stuy" (/staɪ/ STY) by its students, faculty, and alumni.) is a public college-preparatory specialized high school in Manhattan, New York City, United States.
 The school specializes in developing talent in math, science, and technology.
-Operated by the New York City Department of Education, specialized schools offer tuition-free, advanced classes to New York City high school students.
+Operated by the New York City Department of Education, the school offers tuition-free, advanced classes to New York City high school students.

-Stuyvesant High School was established in 1904 as an all-boys school in the East Village of lower Manhattan.
+Stuyvesant High School was established in 1904 as an all-boys school in the East Village of Lower Manhattan.
 Starting in 1934, admission for all applicants was contingent on passing an entrance examination.
 In 1969, the school began permanently accepting female students.
 In 1992, Stuyvesant High School moved to its current location at Battery Park City to accommodate more students.
 The old campus houses several smaller high schools and charter schools.

 Admission to Stuyvesant involves passing the Specialized High Schools Admissions Test, required for the New York City Public Schools system.
-Every March, approximately 800 to 850 applicants with the highest SHSAT scores are accepted, out of about 30,000 students who apply to Stuyvesant.
+Every March, approximately 800 to 850 applicants with the highest SHSAT scores are accepted out of about 30,000 students who apply to Stuyvesant, an acceptance rate of less than 3%.

 Extracurricular activities at the school include a math team, a speech and debate team, a robotics team, a yearly theater competition, and various student publications, including a newspaper, a yearbook, and literary magazines.
 Stuyvesant has educated four Nobel laureates.
-Notable alumni include former United States attorney general Eric Holder, physicists Brian Greene and Lisa Randall, economists Claudia Goldin, Jesse Shapiro, and Thomas Sowell, mathematician Paul Cohen, chemist Roald Hoffmann, biologist Eric Lander, Oscar-winning actor James Cagney, comedian Billy Eichner, and chess grandmaster Robert Hess.
+Notable alumni include former United States attorney general Eric Holder, physicists Brian Greene and Lisa Randall, economists Robert Fogel, Jesse Shapiro, and Thomas Sowell, mathematician Paul Cohen, chemist Roald Hoffmann, biologist Eric Lander, Oscar-winning actor James Cagney, comedian Billy Eichner, and chess grandmaster Robert Hess.